Aadhi-07/Image-processing/README.md

 Contributing
 If you would like to contribute to this project, feel free to fork the repository and submit a pull request.
 Contributions, bug reports, and feature requests are always welcome!

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Let me know if you'd like to add any other sections!